k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### 5.3 Environment Interfaces Encryption

 Users can define a number of environments for source connectivity according to their specific needs and switch between the environments within the same Fabric session.
-By default, Fabric encrypts the interfaces details of each environment using the same master key used to encrypt LUI.
+By default, Fabric encrypts the interfaces' details of each environment using the same master key used to encrypt LUI.
 If necessary, users can re-key all interfaces that belong to a given environment.
 If the connection details of any interface in an environment are modified, the updated connection details are re-encrypted.
-Fabric also encrypts the interfaces details of each environment using the same master key used to encrypt LUI.
-Once the data is store in Fabric it is used for connectivity and is not available for querying by external APIs.
+Fabric also encrypts the interfaces' details of each environment using the same master key used to encrypt LUI.
+Once the data is stored in Fabric, it is used for connectivity and is not available for querying by external APIs.

-Fabric supports integration with external secret manager services to store the interfaces details.
+Fabric supports integration with external secret manager services to store the interfaces' details.

 ### 5.4 Masking Algorithm